palette-software/insight-website/README.md

 ## Is Palette Insight Website supported?

-Palette Insight Website is licensed under the GNU GPLv3 license.
+Palette Insight Website is licensed under the GNU GPL v3 license.
 For professional support please contact developers@palette-software.com

-**TODO: Clarify support part!**

 Any bugs discovered should be filed in the [Palette Insight Website Git issue tracker](https://github.com/palette-software/insight-website/issues) or contribution is more than welcome.